syncthing/docs/specs/bep-v1.rst

     /                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The header length word is two bytes (i.e., an int16).
+The header length word is 16 bits.
 It indicates the length of the following **Header** message.
 The Header is in protocol buffer format.
 The Header describes the type and compression status of the following message.

-The message itself is preceded by a four byte (int32) message length and is one of the concrete BEP messages described below, identified by the **type** field of the Header.
+The message is preceded by the 32 bit message length word and is one of the concrete BEP messages described below, identified by the **type** field of the Header.

 .. code-block:: proto